ranga6897/DataAnalysis/2_rotor_temp_predict/readme.md

 To build a model that predicts the rotor temperature.

 **Data** :
-Data is taken [kaggle](https://www.kaggle.com/wkirgsn/electric-motor-temperature), Data is anonymized.
+Data is taken from [kaggle](https://www.kaggle.com/wkirgsn/electric-motor-temperature), Data is anonymized.

 **Work Done** :
 1. EDA - checked the attributes to different test cases